haoruiii/haoruiii.github.io/_projects/en-us/gsi_fa26-soc-310.md

 In the lectures before this section, students have learned

 1. Structure / Elements of Research Questions
-  - A research question involves:
-    - a specific population
-    - two or more factors
-    - a (causal) relationship between the factors
+  - A research question involves i). a specific population, ii). two or more factors, and iii). a (causal) relationship between the factors
   - *Reflection: The ideas here may not always be the case, but I think they make sense given it's a mandatory methods class for undergraduate sociology majors.*
 2. Conceptualization
   - *Reflection: Students seem to more or less mix up conceptualization and operationalization.*